Skip to main content

-Violence against women and girls was first recognized as a violation of human rights in 1992.
+Violence against women and girls was first recognised as a violation of human rights in 1992.
 Even before then, however, activists, policy-makers, and humanitarians were working tirelessly to end GBV.
 Statistically, 35% of women around the world have experienced either physical or sexual violence, and often it’s because certain conditions make it easy for GBV to go unnoticed—or even be encouraged.
 Here are five key causes of gender-based violence.

 1. Harmful gender stereotypes and patriarchal cultures